 Yes, depending on the level of injury and it may take some time.

-Our Regenerative Rehabilitation program consists of Stem Cell Therapy, Stem Cell Nutritive Therapy, various oral and intravenous medications, and a holistic rehabilitation program consisting of Physiotherapy and Occupational Therapy.
+Our Regenerative Rehabilitation program consists of Cell Therapy, Cell Nutritive Therapy, various oral and intravenous medications, and a holistic rehabilitation program consisting of Physiotherapy and Occupational Therapy.

 wave lines